Contrast-Security-OSS/aws-modernization-with-contrastsecurity/content/46_contrast_appsec_setup/20_webgoat_ecs_fargate.md

 +++

 ### Build and push WebGoat
-Build WebGoat with the Dockerfile we copied into the `modernization-workshop` root directory, tag it and push it to ECR.
+Now we will build WebGoat, a purposely vulnerable web application, using the Dockerfile we copied into the `modernization-workshop` root directory, tag it and push it to ECR.

 ```bash
 cd ~/environment/modernization-workshop